172-Norma-Java-Spring-Bootcamp/DBulbulHW1/README.md

 # DilaraBulbulHW1

-https://developer.okta.com/blog/2019/09/23/tutorial-build-a-maven-plugin is used to learn the maven plugin concept.
+https://developer.okta.com/blog/2019/09/23/tutorial-build-a-maven-plugin was used to learn the maven plugin concept.

 Every file has a unique hash number.
 The plugin that is build like following helps to resolve the git version number.